wescottj98/Mike-Force/README.md

 ### Prerequisites

 You will need to install Python via the Microsoft Store.
-Open the windows start menu, search for Microsoft Store.
+Open the windows start menu, search for Microsoft Store and open it.
 Then search for Python, any version 3 of Python will work.
 Install it.